Yusreen/Countries-By-Population-Density-Project/README.md

 ## Overview

 The goal of this project was to understand the role of docker and Airflow in Data Engineering.
-Libraries like BeautifulSoup as well as Geocoder are used to extract data as well as use the extracted data to locate each country.
+Libraries like BeautifulSoup and Geocoder are used to extract data as well as use the extracted data to locate each country.

 ## System Architecture
 ![image](https://github.com/user-attachments/assets/cf115ff1-8932-4fa6-936a-4125d4edac48)